robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 Lets take this bit by bit.

 ### The Spheres
-First, there is an equation that describes the surface of a sphere.
+First, you may recall from school maths that there is an equation that describes the surface of a sphere.

 ![Sphere Equation](SphereEquation.png)